Pharmacor Telmisartan Tablets

 If you are about to be started on any new medicine, tell your doctor or pharmacist that you are taking Pharmacor Telmisartan.

-Tell any other doctors, dentists and pharmacists who are treating you that you are taking Pharmacor Telmisartan.
+Tell any other doctors, dentists and pharmacists who treat you that you are taking Pharmacor Telmisartan.

 If you are going to have surgery, tell the surgeon or anaesthetist that you are taking Pharmacor Telmisartan.
 Pharmacor Telmisartan may affect other medicines used during surgery.